Nova-archx86/Net-info/README.md

 # Installation:

-NOTE: This project requires a python interpreter >= 3.10 or later to run
+NOTE: This project requires a python interpreter >= 3.6 (3.10 recommended!) or later to run
 ### On Windows:
 Download and extract the zipfile from the releases page
 ### On Unix like operating systems: